Atiyah-Segal completion for the Hermitian K-theory of Symplectic Groups: Grothendieck-Witt rings of some classifying spaces

 However, the Bousfield localization \(L_{\tau}\sPre(\Sm_S) \lra L_{\hyptau}\sPre(\Sm_S)\) is a Quillen equivalence for \(\tau\) the Nisnevich topology and \(S\) any reasonable base scheme.
 See \cite[Remark~3.1.4]{asok17} for more details. \end{remark}

 \begin{remark}[\(\infty\)-language] We may also view $\sPre(\Sm_S)$ as an $\infty$-category as in e.g.\ \cite{hoyois17six}.
-The fibrant replacement functor $L_{\tau}$ is analogous to the localization endofunctor defined in \cite[Proposition~3.4]{hoyois17six} and has the same formal properties upon translating from the $\infty$-categorical language to the model categorical language.
-This is the reason behind our choice of notation.
-When proceeding in the $\infty$-setting, \cite[Lemma 2.1]{hoyois20cdh} would be useful further below. \end{remark}
+The fibrant replacement functor $L_{\tau}$ is analogous to the localization endofunctor defined in \cite[Proposition~3.4]{hoyois17six} and has the same formal properties.
+Lemma~2.1 from \cite{hoyois20cdh} will play a key role in our discussion of classifying spaces (see the proof of \Cref{lemma:nice-gadgets-etale-classifying-space} below). \end{remark}

-We will not need any specifics about the \(\tau\)-local model structure beyond the observations summarized in the following proposition.
-Its proof relies on two subsequent lemmas, both presumably well-known. \begin{proposition} \mbox{}~ \begin{itemize} \item[(a)] For any subcanonical topology \(\tau\), every \(S\)-scheme is \(\tau\)-fibrant. \item[(b)] For $\tau \in \{\Zar, \Nis, \et\}$, any filtered colimit in \(\sPre(\Sm_S)\) of \(S\)-schemes is \(\tau\)-fibrant. \end{itemize} In particular, for any scheme \(X\) as in (a) or any filtered colimit \(X\) as in (b), the \(\tau\)-fibrant replacement map $X \ra L_{\tau}(X)$ is an objectwise weak equivalence. \end{proposition} \begin{proof} For (a), let \(X\) be an \(S\)-scheme.
+We will need very few specifics about the \(\tau\)-local model structure.
+The proof of the following proposition relies on the two subsequent lemmas, both presumably well-known. \begin{proposition} \mbox{}~ \begin{itemize} \item[(a)] For any subcanonical topology \(\tau\), every \(S\)-scheme is \(\tau\)-fibrant. \item[(b)] For any topology $\tau$ at least as coarse as the fppf topology, any filtered colimit in \(\sPre(\Sm_S)\) of \(S\)-schemes is \(\tau\)-fibrant. \end{itemize} In particular, for any scheme \(X\) as in (a) or any filtered colimit \(X\) as in (b), the \(\tau\)-fibrant replacement map $X \ra L_{\tau}(X)$ is an objectwise weak equivalence. \end{proposition}

+\begin{proof} For (a), let \(X\) be an \(S\)-scheme.
 We need to show that \(X\) is fibrant in the injective model structure on \(\sPre(\Sm_S)\) and \(\tau\)-local.
 For the first assertion, see \Cref{lemma:constant-sset-lifts-for-weak-equivalences} below.
 For the second assertion, see \cite[Example~3.1.2]{asok17}: a simplicially constant presheaf is \(\tau\)-local if and only if it is a \(\tau\)-sheaf.
 The presheaf \(X\) in question is a \(\tau\)-sheaf precisely because \(\tau\) is assumed to be subcanonical.
 For the filtered colimit in (b), the claim follows by the same argument plus the observation, spelled out in \Cref{lem:colim-etale} below, that such filtered colimits are indeed sheaves.
 The final assertion is just an application of Ken Brown's Lemma. \end{proof}

 As remarked above, the following two lemmas are probably well-known to the experts. \Cref{lemma:constant-sset-lifts-for-weak-equivalences} is stated without proof in \cite[section 2.6]{rezk10}.
 We include full details here for future reference.